EQTPartners/pause/README.md

   --data_path=./data \
   --model=20210328-212801
 ```
-where the `--model` parameter specified the ID of the model you want to evaluate.
+where the `--model` parameter specifies the ID of the model you want to evaluate.
 By default, the model should exist in folder `./artifacts/model/embed`.
 If you want to evaluate a trained model in our public GCS (`gs://motherbrain-pause/model/...`), please run (e.g. `PAUSE-NLI-base-50%`):
 ```bash
 python sent_eval.py \
   --data_path=./data \